SepidehMiralai/clock-in/README.md

  * If you were given another day to work on this, how would you spend it?
 What if you were given a month?
     - If I was given one more day, I would work more on the front end part and add more features like pagination.
 Also I would add test cases for models and controllers.
     - If I was given a month, I would improve the layouts and front end part, probably switching to using react.
-I will add more tables to it including daycare table so that multiple daycares can use the app on the cloud.
+Also I will add more tables to the back end part including daycare table so that multiple daycares can use the app on the cloud.

 * Deployment instructions: